Silver Jubilee of Elizabeth II: In popular culture

 Before, during, and after the events of Jubilee, the event was addressed in many media of popular culture throughout the Commonwealth.

 With the official UK record chart for Jubilee week about to be released, the Daily Mirror predicted that "God Save the Queen" by the British punk rock band the Sex Pistols would be number one.
 As it turned out, the controversial record placed second, behind a Rod Stewart single in its fourth week at the top.
 Many believed that the record had actually qualified for the top spot, but that the chart had been rigged to prevent a spectacle.
-McLaren later claimed that CBS Records, which was distributing both singles, told him that the Sex Pistols were actually outselling Stewart two to one.
-There is evidence that an exceptional directive was issued by the British Phonographic Institute, which oversaw the chart-compiling bureau, to exclude sales from record-company operated shops such as Virgin's for that week only.
+Sex Pistols manager Malcolm McLaren later claimed that CBS Records, which was distributing both singles, told him that the Sex Pistols were actually outselling Stewart two to one.
+There is evidence that an exceptional directive was issued by the British Phonographic Institute, which oversaw the chart-compiling bureau, to exclude sales from record-company operated shops such as Virgin Records's for that week only.

-On 7 June, Sex Pistols manager Malcolm McLaren and the record label Virgin arranged to charter a private boat and have the Sex Pistols perform while sailing down the River Thames, passing Westminster Pier and the Houses of Parliament.
+On 7 June, McLaren and the record label Virgin arranged to charter a private boat and have the Sex Pistols perform while sailing down the River Thames, passing Westminster Pier and the Houses of Parliament.
 The event, a mockery of the Queen's river procession planned for two days later, ended in chaos.
 Police launches forced the boat to dock, and constabulary surrounded the gangplanks at the pier.
 While the band members and their equipment were hustled down a side stairwell, McLaren, Vivienne Westwood, and many of the band's entourage were arrested.

 On 6 and 7 June, Queen finished their A Day at the Races Tour by playing two concerts at Earls Court, London to commemorate the Jubilee.
 The concerts also saw the band use a lighting rig in the shape of a crown for the first time.

 The soap opera Coronation Street wrote an elaborate Jubilee parade into the storyline, having Rovers' Return Inn manager Annie Walker dress up in elaborate costume as Elizabeth I. Ken Barlow and "Uncle Albert" played Sir Edmund Hillary and Sherpa Tenzing respectively.
 The Jubilee also figured into the time-travel storyline of a 1983 Doctor Who story, Mawdryn Undead.
 The Jubilee was depicted in the finale of the third season of The Crown with Olivia Colman as the Queen.